Not by chance, JS is in the first position:

 Have you already started the project, or are you starting from scratch?

-If you’ve already started a project, it’s easier to figure out what you’re looking for.
+If you’ve already started a project, figuring out what you’re looking for is easier.
 You’ve already decided what technologies and frameworks you need, so you just need to find the best developer with those skills.
 Then, you can easily list the requirements and determine who is the best fit for your project.

-Front-end JS developer—is a specialist responsible for data processing into a graphic user interface.
+A front-end JS developer is a specialist responsible for processing data into a graphic user interface.
 He creates what a user sees in the browser and interacts with.

-Back-end JS developer—a specialist who takes care of the server part of the project.
+A back-end JS developer is a specialist who handles the server part of the project.
 In addition, he creates components and functions that are available for a user through the interface.

-Full-stack JS developer—is a broad specialist who can create application architecture and its user interface.
+A full-stack JS developer is a broad specialist who can create application architecture and its user interface.

 Whether you want a site with static content, a basic contact form, or a fully interactive user interface, you can rely on a front-end developer.